 No. Our policy is to not cover pro bono attorneys under the CAIR Coalition malpractice insurance.

 Where are the clients?
 How do I visit my client?

 Most of our child clients spend three to four months in detention and then are reunified with family or family friends.
 This means that your child client will likely be living in a family home in Maryland, Virginia, or Washington, D.C. by the time you first meet them.

 Our adult clients remain detained during their cases in one of several detention facilities located in Virginia and Maryland.
 The closest facility is Howard County Detention Facility, which is 40 minutes from Washington, D.C.
 The furthest is Farmville Detention Facility, which is 3 hours from Washington, D.C.

 We recommend that pro bono teams meet with their client in person at least once at the outset of proceedings and once during trial prep, although many pro bono teams schedule more in-person meetings.
-For facilities further away, we operate a system that allows you to meet with your client via video conference from our K Street office.
+For facilities further away, we recommend using confidential phone calls.

 We ask that pro bono teams that take on a pro bono client commit to covering litigation expenses associated with the case.
 In some cases, this includes expert witnesses and translation/interpretation costs.
 In other cases, there will be only minimal costs associated with printing and mailing.
 We always talk interested pro bono teams through potential costs before placing a case with the team.